Plumsail/forms-docs/Public/integrations/google-sheets.rst

 .. toctree::
       :maxdepth: 1

-      Data Table to Google Sheets with Zapier <../how-to/zapier-googlesheets>
+      Use Data Table to add rows to Google Sheets with Zapier <../how-to/zapier-googlesheets>

 .. |Examples|  raw:: html